codenameyau/dotfiles/docs/raspberrypi.md

 ```

 ### Connect via Wireless Connection
+To make this process easier and more portable, you should use a
+mobile hotspot that your RaspberryPi can connect to in the future by
+saving the connection in your Pi's WPA supplication.
+This way you
+will not need an ethernet cable.

+#### WPA Passphrase
 If you don't want to store your password in plaintext you can create a hash.

 ```bash
 wpa_passphrase AndroidAP
 ```